LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 ## Best Calibration Model of the Day

-When discussing the "best calibrated model of the day", it must be admitted that the so-called "best model" is only available after the end of the day.
-That is to say, the MAE and MSE of different candidate models can only be obtained after collecting complete 24-hour data, and the best model can be obtained after comparative analysis.
-Therefore, it will not be possible to systematically generate a truly optimized calibration model before the end of today's 24 hours.
+When we talk about the "best calibrated model of the day" in data analysis, it's important to understand that we can only identify this "best model" after the day has ended.
+This is because we need to collect a full day's worth of data (24 hours) before we can accurately measure the performance of different models.
+We use two methods, Mean Absolute Error (MAE) and Mean Squared Error (MSE), to evaluate these models.
+Only after comparing these can we determine which model was the best for that day.

-However, based on practical needs, we often need to have a calibration model that can be applied in the data production process.
-So, in practice, we usually assume that "yesterday's best model will also perform well today" and use that as a way to correct that day's data.
-For example, assuming we use MSE as the criterion for deciding the best model, we can get information about the best model using the following syntax:
+However, in the real world, we often need a calibrated model during the day, not after it has ended.
+So, what we typically do is assume that the best model from yesterday will also work well for today.
+We use this model to correct and process today's data.
+For instance, if we're using MSE to judge our best model, we can identify yesterday's top performer using a specific method.

 ```python
 FIELD= "test_MSE"